-Created in 2001, Newtown’s Community Land Trust is the largest in Arizona and includes over 140 homes in Chandler, Glendale, Scottsdale, and Tempe.
+Newtown’s Community Land Trust (CLT) is the largest in Arizona and includes homes across Maricopa County, with more added every year.

-- A family or individual purchases a completely renovated house (not the land) for below market value.
+- A family or individual purchases the house, not including the land, for below market value.

-- The homeowners lease the land from Newtown in a long-term (99-year), renewable lease that requires owner occupancy and contains resale restrictions and other provisions that ensure the homes are affordable to future eligible buyers.
+- The homeowners lease the land from Newtown in a low-cost 99-year renewable lease that requires owner-occupancy and contains resale restrictions and other provisions that ensure the homes are affordable to future eligible buyers.

-- Newtown holds the land in trust, monitors the condition of the properties and the resale restrictions that help ensure the homes remain affordable for future buyers.
+- Newtown holds all CLT land in trust, monitors the condition of CLT properties, and enforces the resale restrictions that ensure the homes remain affordable for future buyers.

 - The public investment used to make the homes affordable stays with the land and is protected.

-- The homeowners agree to pay it forward - to sell the home at a restricted price to keep it affordable for future buyers, and they also have an opportunity to build wealth through homeownership.
+- The homeowners can build wealth through ownership and equity, but agree that if they decide to move, they will sell the home back to Newtown at a restricted price to keep it affordable for future buyers.

-Stewardship is one of the keys to success for CLTs.
-Newtown provides ongoing support to its CLT owners to help ensure their success as homeowners which includes:
+Newtown provides ongoing support to CLT participants to help ensure their success as homeowners.
+We offer:

-- Advice / referrals for home maintenance or renovation projects.
+Advice and referrals for home maintenance or renovation projects

-- A tool library - basic tools for landscaping, home maintenance and repairs.
+A tool library with basic tools for landscaping, home maintenance, and repairs.

-- Housing counseling / financial coaching - includes help with refinancing and foreclosure prevention - no CLT homes have been lost to foreclosure.
+Housing counseling and financial coaching, which includes help with refinancing and foreclosure prevention.
+No CLT homes have been lost to foreclosure!

-Newtown has re-purchased over 20 homes from CLT owners, completed repairs / renovations as needed, and resold to eligible buyers.
-The average net proceeds to the sellers were around $30,000 and at the same time the homes remained affordable to the new buyers.
+Since 2001, Newtown has sold more than 140 individual CLT homes.
+We have re-purchased over 20 of those homes back from CLT owners and resold those homes to new eligible buyers.
+The net proceeds to the sellers has averaged $30,000, and the homes remained affordable to the new buyers.